Updated: February 18, 2026

 Portugal Digital Nomad Visa (D8 Visa)

-portugal for digital nomads your ultimate guide Portugal’s Digital Nomad Visa, officially known as the D8 Visa program, offers a long-term residency option for remote workers who want to reside in Portugal while continuing their employment with companies and clients outside the country.
+Portugal’s Digital Nomad Visa, or D8 Visa, is a residency visa.
+It is for remote workers who want to reside in Portugal while continuing to work for companies and clients outside the country.

 Part of Portugal’s broader initiative to attract digital nomads, the D8 Visa allows non-EU/EEA nationals to stay in Portugal (a temporary visa is up to one year, while a long-term visa grants a renewable residence permit for up to five years).